What happens after treatment for non-Hodgkin lymphoma?

 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.

 Your doctor will probably want to see you regularly, usually every few months for the first year or so and gradually less often after that.
 Your physical exam will include careful attention to size and firmness of lymph nodes.

 Imaging tests may be done, based on the type, location, and stage of lymphoma.
-If internal lymph nodes or other internal organs are or were affected, CT scans and/or PET scans may be used to measure the size of any remaining tumor masses.
-PET scans are particularly useful if your doctors aren’t sure if a mass seen on CT scan is an active lymphoma or scar tissue.
+If internal lymph nodes or other internal organs are or were affected, CT scans or PET/CT scans may be used to measure the size of any remaining tumor masses.

 You may need to have frequent blood tests to check that you have recovered from treatment and to look for possible signs of problems such as lymphoma recurrence.
 Blood counts can also sometimes become abnormal because of a disease called myelodysplasia, which is a defect of the bone marrow that can lead to leukemia.
 Some chemotherapy drugs can cause this disease.
 For more on this, see our document Myelodysplastic Syndromes.
 It’s also possible for a person to develop leukemia a few years after being treated for lymphoma.